bengtmartensson/AGirs/README.md

 ### Ethernet support
 Both the library `Ethernet` as well as the library `Ethernet2` are supported.
 If the CPP symbol `ETHERNET_REVISION` has the value 2, the latter will be used.
+However, it is better to use version 2.0.0 (or later) of the `Ethernet` library, since it supports both chips (W5100 and W5500), auto-detecting during runtime.

 This applies both to the Girs application as well as to the Listener.

 ## Hardware configuration